 HOW DOES CHRONIC ULNAR NEURITIS OCCUR?

 In this location, the nerve has little room and is easily compressed by adjacent scarring or spurs from degeneration of the joint.
 The nerve becomes enlarged which further compresses the nerve.
 When viewed by an MRI exam of the elbow, the nerve has an abnormal size as well as edema.
-Physicians use the patient’s history, physical exam, and if necessary, an MRI scan to diagnosis the condition.
+Physicians use the patient’s history, physical exam, and if necessary, an MRI scan to diagnose the condition.

 CAN ULNAR NEURITIS OCCUR AT OTHER LOCATIONS?

 Yes, the nerve can compress or become damaged in other locations.
 The next most common site is the ulnar side of the wrist.
 The ulnar nerve passes through a second narrow canal at the wrist.
-Trauma, masses or aneurysm of the ulnar artery may compress the nerve.
+Trauma, masses, or aneurysm of the ulnar artery may compress the nerve.

-The physical findings and pain pattern are different than elbow level compression but produces 4th and 5th finger numbness and pain.
+The physical findings and pain pattern are different than elbow level compression but produce 4th and 5th finger numbness and pain.
 The ulnar nerve can be compressed anywhere along the path from shoulder to hand but it is uncommon outside of the elbow and wrist.

 TREATMENT OF ULNAR NEURITIS

 Most cases of ulnar neuritis resolve without treatment.
 People are aware of what is producing the pain and avoid the activity.
 For example, people with office jobs place their elbows on their desks and chronically compress their nerves.
 Placing your elbow in a different position or adding padding on the desk can alleviate the problem.